-- << Instalment means, in respect of any Auto Loan Contract, the amounts of each of the instalments to be paid by the Debtor on each date on which such instalment is due and payable under that Auto Loan Contract.>>; - <>Auto Loan Contract means any loan granted by the Seller to any Debtor for the purchase of a Car, including, for avoidance of doubt, any Standard Auto Loan Contract and any Balloon Auto Loan Contract.>>;
+- << Instalment means, in respect of any Auto Loan Contract, the amounts of each of the instalments to be paid by the Debtor on each date on which such instalment is due and payable under that Auto Loan Contract.>>; - <>Auto Loan Contract means any loan agreement entered into between the Seller (as lender) and the relevant Debtor (as borrower) for the purchase of a Car, including, for avoidance of doubt, any Standard Auto Loan Contract and any Balloon Auto Loan Contract. >>;

-- <<Balloon Auto Loan Contract means each Auto Loan Contract (including any VFG Balloon Auto Loan Contract and Final Instalment Balloon Auto Loan Contract) whereby the relevant loan amortises over the life of the Auto Loan Contract in constant monthly instalments for each phase of the amortisation plan, provided that there will be no more than two phases and a Balloon Instalment, namely "VAC Balloon Non Fidelizzanti" and "VAC Balloon Fidelizzanti" and Balloon Auto Loan Contracts means all of them.>>; - <> Final Instalment Balloon Auto Loan Contract means a Balloon Auto Loan Contract (other than a VFG Balloon Auto Loan Contract) in respect of which the relevant Debtor has the obligation to pay the relevant Balloon Instalment and, upon request, may be granted an extension of the Auto Loan consequently dividing the payment of such Balloon Instalment into several additional instalments, in accordance with the relevant provisions of such contract.>>; - << VFG Balloon Auto Loan Contract means a Balloon Auto Loan Contract in respect of which the relevant Debtor has been granted with the option to either (i) pay or refinance the Balloon Instalment and retain the Car or (i) return the Car to the Dealer (either buying a new Car or not), whereupon the Balloon Instalment will be due by the Dealer.>> - <>Standard Auto Loan Contract means an Auto Loan Contract whereby the relevant loan amortises over the life of the Auto Loan Contract in constant monthly instalments for each phase of the amortisation plan, provided that there will be no more than two phases.>>.
+- < Balloon Auto Loan Contract means each Auto Loan Contract (including any VFG Balloon Auto Loan Contract and Final Instalment Balloon Auto Loan Contract) whereby the relevant loan amortises over the life of the Auto Loan Contract in constant monthly instalments for each phase of the amortisation plan, provided that there will be no more than two phases of the amortisation plan and a Balloon Instalment, namely "VAC Balloon Non Fidelizzanti" and "VAC Balloon Fidelizzanti" and Balloon Auto Loan Contracts means all of them. >>; - <> Final Instalment Balloon Auto Loan Contract means a Balloon Auto Loan Contract (other than a VFG Balloon Auto Loan Contract) in respect of which the relevant Debtor has the obligation to pay the relevant Balloon Instalment and, upon request, may be granted an extension of the Auto Loan consequently dividing the payment of such Balloon Instalment into several additional instalments, in accordance with the relevant provisions of such contract.>>; - << VFG Balloon Auto Loan Contract means a Balloon Auto Loan Contract in respect of which the relevant Debtor has been granted with the option to either (i) pay or refinance the Balloon Instalment and retain the Car or (i) return the Car to the Dealer (either buying a new Car or not), whereupon the Balloon Instalment will be due by the Dealer.>> - <>Standard Auto Loan Contract means an Auto Loan Contract whereby the relevant loan amortises over the life of the Auto Loan Contract in constant monthly instalments for each phase of the amortisation plan, provided that there will be no more than two phases of the amortisation plan. >>.